 Graduation from this MSN specialty prepares you to take the national certification exams, offered by the American Nurses Credentialing Center.
 Passage of the exam is required in most states to obtain a license as an advanced practice nurse.

 Everyone will be well prepared for the certification exams as our students typically score well above national averages on these exams.
-For specific information, click here.
+View the VUSN First Time Pass Rates by Specialty.

 If you enter without a nursing degree, you will take the NCLEX to obtain your Tennessee RN license after your first year of study.

 Is there a post-master’s option?

 Yes.
 There is a Post-Master’s Certificate in PMHNP is available to students who already possess an Advanced Nursing degree.
 We have many students who enter our specialty under these post-master's options.
 For example, an increasing number of Family Nurse Practitioners are returning for their PMHNP Post-Masters to increase their knowledge and preparedness to work with the psychiatric population.
 It is strongly recommended that you apply to the Doctor of Nursing Practice (DNP) program and complete the post-master’s certificate as part of your DNP program of studies.
 There are four different post-master's options:

 - Students with an MSN in education or management, or a clinical area without CORE Nurse Practitioner courses will need the 34 credit curriculum;

 - Students with an MSN in a clinical area with CORE Nurse Practitioner courses will need the 21 credit curriculum;